Eric Jacobsen (conductor): Personal history

-Born in Long Island, New York, Jacobsen is the son of Edmund Jacobsen, a violinist and former member of the Metropolitan Opera Orchestra, and Ivy Jacobsen, a noted flutist.
+Born on Long Island, New York, Jacobsen is the son of Edmund Jacobsen, a violinist and former member of the Metropolitan Opera Orchestra, and Ivy Jacobsen, a noted flutist.
 His brother is violinist Colin Jacobsen, with whom he co-founded Brooklyn Rider and The Knights.
 The Jacobsen brothers were largely exposed to music through their parents, whose late night chamber music soirees in part influenced the brothers to study music and inspired them to believe in, and later promote, classical music as a party.
 Jacobsen graduated from the Juilliard School.
 In 2016, he married folk singer Aoife O'Donovan; their daughter Ivy Jo was born in 2017.

 Conducting

 He often takes up the baton for The Knights, with whom he has recorded an extensive collection of albums and toured in North America and Europe.
 The Knights are an orchestral collective, flexible in size and repertory, whose mission is to transform the concert experience.
 With a collaborative rehearsal process and the desire to promote musical discovery, The Knights have been called "one of Brooklyn's sterling cultural products...known far beyond the borough for their relaxed virtuosity and expansive repertory" by The New Yorker.
 The ensemble has worked with some of the most popular names in music, from Yo-Yo Ma, Dawn Upshaw, Itzhak Perlman, Jan Vogler, and Gil Shaham to Bela Fleck and Joshua Redman.
 Members include performers, composers, arrangers, improvisors, and singer-songwriters, and the group has many cultural influences across musical genres.

-Jacobsen has conducted The Knights for concerts at Carnegie Hall, Lincoln Center, the 92nd Street Y, Central Park's Naumburg Bandshell, (Le) Poisson Rouge, the Dresden Musikfestpiele, Cologne Philharmonie, and the National Gallery of Dublin.
+Jacobsen has conducted The Knights for concerts at Carnegie Hall, Lincoln Center, the 92nd Street Y, for the Naumburg Orchestral Concerts [since 2010] in Central Park's Naumburg Bandshell, (Le) Poisson Rouge, the Dresden Musikfestpiele, Cologne Philharmonie, and the National Gallery of Dublin.
 Jacobsen and The Knights have returned regularly to perform at the Ravinia Festival in Chicago.
 Other festival appearances include Caramoor, Tanglewood, and the Dresden Musikfestspiele.
 Jacobsen led several concerts at the 2014 Ojai Music Festival, where The Knights were in residence, with pianist Jeremy Denk and singer Storm Large.

 Jacobsen led the Camerata Bern in the European premiere of Mark O'Connor's American Seasons, the Detroit Symphony Orchestra with pipa virtuoso Wu Man, the Alabama Symphony, the Orlando Philharmonic, and the Baltimore Symphony, and has conducted the Silk Road Ensemble with Yo-Yo Ma.

 The 2014–15 season marked Jacobsen's first as Music Director of the Greater Bridgeport Symphony and Artistic Partner of the Northwest Sinfonietta.

 Jacobsen was appointed the Music Director of the Orlando Philharmonic Orchestra in 2015, engaging in a five-year appointment with the symphony orchestra.

 Jacobsen was appointed the Music Director of the Virginia Symphony Orchestra in 2021, making him the 12th Music Director in the VSO's 101-year history.